kevinylee/saigon-deli/README.md

 ## Product Notes

-A menu item has many variants and add-ons.
+A menu item has many variants, add-ons, and size options.
 Each menu item will have at least one variant.
+A variant is a menu item with a specific set of ingredients.
 An add-on can be applied with other add-ons onto a variant.
-A variant is a line item on the orderbook.
+A variant is a line item on the receipt.
 You cannot merge two variants as a single line item.

+On the menu, you will see items first.
+Clicking into an item means you're now selecting for a specific variant.
+You can then pick a variant, any add-ons for the variant, the size, and the quantity for this purchaseable group.

 Technical Decisions:
 - Availability is on the variant level, not item or per-size level
 - Variants of one size will have the field `null`
-- Items with a single variant will inherit the item title
+- Items with a single variant will define their own title, even if it's the same as the item title.
 - Add-on prices are not per-item customizable
 - Sizes add on to the base price, they are not a replacement for it
 - You can have one item, many variants or the other way: many items, each with one variant depending on the UX priority.